dhairya-1105/image_colorization/README.md

 This repository contains the code and model for colorizing black-and-white images using a Generative Adversarial Network (GAN).
 The model leverages a U-Net architecture with a ResNet34 backbone for the generator and a standard discriminator to perform colorization.

 ## Project Overview
 The goal of this project is to develop a deep learning-based model that can colorize grayscale images by predicting the "ab" channels in the LAB color space.
-The model was trained using the Deep Convolutional Generative Adversarial Network (DCGAN) architecture with modifications to better suit the image colorization task.
+The model was trained using the Pix2Pix Conditional Generative Adversarial Network (cGAN) architecture.

 ## Setup